 We can talk to the Holy Spirit and seek His guidance, asking for an inward witness concerning different matters.
 "For the Holy Ghost shall teach you in the same hour what ye ought to say," (Luke 12:12,).

-Nine gifts are given by the Holy Spirit:
+Nine Gifts of the Holy Spirit:

-There are Nine fruits of the Holy Spirit:
+The Nine fruits of the Holy Spirit: